sebastien/mktmpl/README.md

 ### Using a template

-If you'd like to create a new project from a *maketmpl* template, you would simply need to do the following:
+If you'd like to create a new project from a *mktmpl* template, you would simply need to do the following:

 ```